 Critical Childhood Studies is an interdisciplinary field that focuses on figurations of the child in the humanities.
 The field embraces the study of social constructions of childhood, children’s literature and culture, the child in legal theory, the social agency of the child, the child’s experience across national and historical boundaries, and child development theories in the social sciences, among other topics.
 The group’s ongoing activities include regular meetings of faculty, graduate students, and members of the larger community to discuss topics in childhood studies scholarship, as well as a discussion series aimed primarily at undergraduates and focused on issues relating to childhood in popular culture.

-Convenors: Dr. Claudia Nelson; Dr. Lucia Hodgson, English
+Convenors: Dr. Lucia Hodgson, Dr. Claudia Nelson, Nicole Wilson, Allison Estrada-Carpenter, English

 Early Modern Studies